 The programs are comprised of state-of-the-art theory, scientific approach and practical application.
-A broad curriculum prepares students to be highly qualified professionals in their fields.
-The Hebrew University degree opens the door to PhD studies in Israel and worldwide, and to key positions in government, NGOs, industry, advisory boards, hospitals and more.
+A broad curriculum prepares students to become highly qualified professionals in their fields.
+The Hebrew University degree opens the door to PhD studies in Israel and worldwide and to key positions in government, NGOs, industry, advisory boards, hospitals and more.

-Participation in the international MSc programs is often a life-changing experience.
-Students in the programs benefit from a supportive academic environment, become immersed in Israeli society and culture, and interact with a dynamic group of international students.
+Participation in the international MSc programs is a life-changing experience.
+Students in the programs benefit from a supportive academic environment, become immersed in Israeli society and culture, and interact with a diverse group of international students.